A Neuromodulable Current-Mode Silicon Neuron for Robust and Adaptive Neuromorphic Systems: The mixed-feedback neuron circuit

-The mixed-feedback model relies on a strong separation between the different timescales.
-In hardware, this translates into \gls{dpi} filters with time constant spanning several orders of magnitude, implemented here through scaling of the capacitor sizes.
-Here, we used capacitors ranging from hundreds of \si{\femto\farad} for the fast timescale to tens of \si{\pico\farad} for the ultraslow one, achieving timescales from milliseconds to hundreds of milliseconds.
+The mixed-feedback model relies on a strong separation between the different timescales to justify the quasi steady-state approximation that supports its theoretical structure (\cref{subsec:analysis}).
+In hardware, this translates into \gls{dpi} filters with time constants spanning multiple orders of magnitude, implemented here through scaling of the capacitor sizes.
+In our circuit, we used capacitors ranging from hundreds of \si{\femto\farad} for the fast timescale to tens of \si{\pico\farad} for the ultraslow one, as reported in \cref{tab:dimensions}.
+Capacitor sizes increase by a factor of 4 between each timescale, setting the basis to achieve the desired timescale separation.
+Indeed, considering a leakage current $I_\tau=\SI{2}{\pico\ampere}$, which is achievable in mature \gls{cmos} nodes, one obtains $\tau_f=\SI{9}{\milli\second}$, $\tau_s=\SI{35}{\milli\second}$, and $\tau_u=\SI{143}{\milli\second}$ at room temperature using the expression for $\tau$ reported above.
+This range is consistent with the fast, slow, and ultraslow dynamics of spiking and bursting in cortical neurons~\cite{sherman_tonic_2001}, as illustrated in \cref{fig:nmd_bio}, and provides a sufficient timescale separation to ensure proper circuit operation.
+If desired, the leakage currents of the individual \glspl{dpi} may be further adjusted to accentuate the differences between timescales.
 As will be discussed later in \cref{subsec:comparison}, these capacitors occupy most of the neuron's area on chip, representing the main physical cost of faithfully implementing biologically plausible timescales.